 Have the right equipment

-In architecture school having the right equipment can be crucial, and this can be anything from needing the right pen to having a enough power in your laptop.
+In architecture school having the right equipment can be crucial, and this can be anything from needing the right pen and having a enough power in your laptop to having a compatible drawing tablet.
 So do some research and identify what you will need to be as successful as possible.

 There is nothing worse than not being able to start or finish something due to the wrong equipment.

 We have a list of everything we believe you will need here, but a quick Google search may also summarise a few additional items and back up what we have already suggested.

 It’s worth noting that a lot of the items you will need to initially buy should last you your whole time in architecture school, and so this helps to justify the initial outgoing costs.

 Learn from others

 Learning from others brings us back to the collaboration ethos of a studio environment and working with your friends and peers … don’t shut yourself off from the rest of your class and work in solitude.

 Your initial thought processes can be private if you choose, but once developed, sharing them with the people around you will invite discussion and critique, that will only strengthen your design process and highlight areas that you may have not seen.